computorg/computo-quarto-extension/README.md

 # Use of the Computo format template

-This is a [Quarto-based](https://quarto.org) tempalte that assists you in creating a manuscript for Computo.
+This is a [Quarto-based](https://quarto.org) template that assists you in creating a manuscript for Computo.

 ## Creating a new article